Guercio1/GrpEngine/GrpEngine/GrpEngine/egtk/Doc/egtk_doc.md

 ### Geometrical

 #### egtkDrawLine
-Draw a line to the screen
+Draw a line to the screen.

 - *x0* initial
 - *y0* initial